shafin-jadavji/portfolio-projects/README.md

 ## Live Demo
-Check out the live version of this portfolio at: [https://shafin-jadavji.github.io/portfolio-projects/](https://shafin-jadavji.github.io/portfolio-projects/)
+Check out the live version of this portfolio at: <a href="https://shafin-jadavji.github.io/portfolio-projects/" target="_blank">https://shafin-jadavji.github.io/portfolio-projects/</a>

 ## Projects Overview
 Below are the projects featured in this portfolio: